Shoulder pain is any pain in or around the shoulder joint.

 Swelling, damage, or bone changes around the rotator cuff can cause shoulder pain.
 You may have pain when lifting the arm above your head or moving it forward or behind your back.

 The most common cause of shoulder pain occurs when rotator cuff tendons become trapped under the bony area in the shoulder.
 The tendons become inflamed or damaged.
-This condition is called rotator cuff tendinitis.
+This condition is called rotator cuff tendinitis or bursitis.

 Here are some tips for helping shoulder pain get better: